ivonunes/plumekit/docs/mailer.md

 }
 ```

-For an HTML body, a reply-to address, or reuse, build an `EmailMessage`:
+For an HTML body, a reply-to address or reuse, build an `EmailMessage`:

 ```swift
 let message = EmailMessage(